 Financial assistance in the form of IARI scholarship for Ph.D. students will be provided to the extent feasible, as per rules and regulations of the Post Graduate School of the IARI.
-The value of IARI scholarship is ₹ 13,125/- per month for a period of three years.
-The students are also entitled to get a contingent grant of Rupees 10,000/- per annum for the purchase of books, chemicals, equipment etc., subject to submission of surety bond as per Annexure-VIII of this Information Bulletin.
-Students who had availed the same i.e., IARI/ICAR scholarship previously will not be eligible for scholarship again.
+The value of IARI scholarship is '13,125/- (Thirteen thousand one hundred and twenty five only) per month for a period of three years.
+The students are also entitled to get a contingent grant of '10,000/- (Ten thousand only) per annum for the purchase of books, chemicals, equipment etc., subject to submission of surety bond as per Annexure-VII of this Information Bulletin.
+Students who had availed the same scholarship previously will not be eligible for scholarship again.